AJChapman/acthpa-website/site/stories/kari-worlds-2019.md

 author: Kari Ellis
 tags: [paraglider, racing, world-championships]
 description: Kari Ellis's experiences in the Paragliding World Championships 2019, in Krushevo, Macedonia.
+teaser: Kari Ellis gives us [a detailed breakdown](/stories/kari-worlds-2019) of what it was like to fly in the world paragliding championships in Krushevo, Macedonia in 2019.
+image: kari-worlds-2019/task8-kari-launch-jumper.jpg
 eventStart: 2019-08-07
 eventFinish: 2019-08-17
 ---